magnusviri/magnusviri.com/_posts/2025-10-14-hallelujah.md

 ## Sources

 The sources for this are either linked above or from Wikipedia.
-AI did not write any of this, although I used it to verify a few things and fix a little bit of grammar (although I still leave a lot of mistakes in&emdash;I'm not a journalist).
+AI did not write any of this, although I used it to verify a few things and fix a little bit of grammar (although I still leave a lot of mistakes in&mdash;I'm not a journalist or much of an academic).

 - [a](https://en.wikipedia.org/wiki/George_Frideric_Handel)
 - [b](https://en.wikipedia.org/wiki/Messiah_(Handel))